Dialog FIR Decimation

 Delay time

-If the block operates in sample-based processing mode, it always has a zero delay.
-Zero delay means that the block transmits the first filtered input sample received at time , as the first output sample.
-This first output sample is followed by the filtered input samples , and so on.
+If the block operates in a sample-based processing mode, it always has zero delay.
+Zero delay means that the block transmits the first filtered input sample received at a given time. , as the first output reference.
+This first output sample is followed by the filtered input samples. , etc.

 Algorithms

-FIR filtered thinning is efficiently implemented using a polyphase structure.
-For more details on polyphase structure, see Polyphase Subfilters.
+Thinning with a FIR filter is effectively implemented using a polyphase structure.
+For more information about the polyphase structure, see Polyphase subfilters.

-To derive the polyphase structure, we start by defining the transfer function of the FIR filter:
+To derive the polyphase structure, we begin by defining the transfer function of the FIR filter.:

-where is the length of the FIR filter.
+where — this is the length of the FIR filter.

-where is the number of polyphase components and its value is equal to the decimation factor, which is set in the parameter settings window.
+where — this is the number of polyphase components, and its value is equal to the decimation coefficient, which is set in the parameter settings window.

-where , , …, are the polyphase components of the FIR filter .
+where , , …, — these are the polyphase components of the FIR filter .

-Conceptually, FIR filter thinning consists of a low-pass FIR filter followed by a downsampling element.
+Conceptually, FIR filter decimation consists of a low-pass FIR filter, followed by a sample rate reduction element.

-The identity for multivariate thinning is presented here.
+The identity for multidimensional thinning is presented here.

-Applying the identity for thinning moves the downsampling operation before the filtering operation.
-This move allows the signal to be filtered at a slower rate.
+Applying the identity for decimation moves the operation of lowering the sampling rate before the filtering operation.
+This move allows you to filter the signal at a lower rate.

-You can replace the delays and decimation factor at the input with a toggle switch.
+You can replace the delays and decimation factor at the input with a switching switch.